 Large organizations such as Temple University make many decisions every day with potential impacts on the environment.
 Students, faculty, and staff who live, work and study at Temple also take actions that, collectively, influence the health and sustainability of our community and global environment.
-To help create a culture and expectation of environmentally responsible action at all levels of Temple University, President Ann Weaver Hart appointed a Sustainability Task Force (STF) in 2007.
-The Task Force was comprised of students, faculty and staff.
-President Hart charged its members with, "... providing insights, counsel, and advice on current issues regarding environmental responsibility in large, urban universities; new and best-practice methods for addressing these issues, and possible actions Temple University might take toward creating and maintaining a sustainable campus environment."
+To help create a culture and expectation of environmentally responsible action at all levels of Temple University, former President Ann Weaver Hart appointed a Sustainability Task Force (STF) in 2007.
+The Task Force was comprised of students, faculty and staff charged with, "... providing insights, counsel, and advice on current issues regarding environmental responsibility in large, urban universities; new and best-practice methods for addressing these issues, and possible actions Temple University might take toward creating and maintaining a sustainable campus environment."

 In completing its work, the group was guided by four underlying principles: